erfanmola/TeleVue/README.md

 - [ ] MainButton

 ## Contribution
-Everyone is welcomed to contribute to the project, you can start from [TeleVue's Github Repository](https://github.com/erfanmola/TeleVue)
+Everyone is welcome to contribute to the project, you can start from [TeleVue's Github Repository](https://github.com/erfanmola/TeleVue)